Hamid Shah: Career

-In March 2018, he was named as the captain of Denmark's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
+In March 2018, he was named the captain of Denmark's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In September 2018, he was again named captain of Denmark's squad, this time for the 2018 ICC World Cricket League Division Three tournament in Oman.
 He was the leading run-scorer in the tournament, with 241 runs in five matches.

 In May 2019, he was named in Denmark's squad for a five-match series against Leinster Lightning in Ireland, in preparation for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.
 The same month, he was named as captain of Denmark's squad for the Regional Finals qualification tournament.
-He made his Twenty20 International (T20I) debut for Denmark, against Jersey, on 16 June 2019.
+He made his Twenty20 International (T20I) debut, against Jersey, on 16 June 2019.

-In August 2019, he was named as the captain of Denmark's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
-He made his List A debut for Denmark, against Malaysia, in the Cricket World Cup Challenge League A tournament on 16 September 2019.
+In August 2019, Shah was named as the captain of Denmark's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
+He made his List A debut, against Malaysia, in the Cricket World Cup Challenge League A tournament on 16 September 2019.
 He finished the tournament as the leading run-scorer for Denmark, with 191 runs in five matches.

+On 8 May 2022, he became the second player to be dismissed on 99 in a T20I when he was run out off the final ball of Denmark's innings against Finland.

+Shah scored his maiden List A century against Canada at Maple Leaf Cricket Club on 5 August 2022, making 138 off 133 balls.

+On 21 August 2024, Shah made his first T20I century, compiling exactly 100 off 58 balls in Denmark's opening T20 World Cup European sub-regional qualification tournament group match against the Czech Republic at King George V Sports Ground, Castel in Guernsey.
+He went on to be named player of the tournament after scoring 294 runs across five matches as Denmark finished runners-up.